07 July 2020

 Telemedicine Platforms are those that provide a technology platform (website or an app) to facilitate online medical care, through audio, visual and text based means.

-Such Telemedicine Platforms must be cognisant of their practices relating to handling user (which would include patients, Medical Professional(s) [“MP(s)”] and other caregivers) data, and what impact mishandling of the same would have.
+Such Telemedicine Platforms must be cognisant of: (a) their practices relating to handling data of patients, Medical Professional(s) (“MP(s)”) and other caregivers (hereinafter referred to as “User Data”); and (b) what impact mishandling of such User Data would have.

-In India the Information Technology Act, 2000 (“IT Act”) Act, The Information Technology (Reasonable security practices and procedures and sensitive personal data or information) Rules, 2011 (“Data Protection Rules”) and the Information Technology (Intermediaries Guidelines) Rules, 2011 (“Intermediary Guidelines”) presently regulate how a Platform providing telemedicine services handle the data of its users.
-Platforms provide services that enable recording of Sensitive Personal Data or Information (“SPDI”) as well as place cookies to record user behaviour which would make them processors of SPDI and thus liable under the IT Act and Rules.
+In India: (a) the Information Technology Act, 2000 (“IT Act”); (b) the Information Technology (Reasonable security practices and procedures and sensitive personal data or information) Rules, 2011 (“Data Protection Rules”); and (c) the Information Technology (Intermediaries Guidelines) Rules, 2011 (“Intermediary Guidelines”), presently regulate how Platforms providing telemedicine services handle the data of its users.

-The framework to regulate patient data is set to undergo a change.
-How that will finally look like is still some ways to be finalised.
-Given the sensitivity of health care data, the Indian Government proposed the Digital Information Security in Healthcare Act ("DISHA") in the year 2018.
-The Ministry of Health and Family Welfare (“MoHFW”) has been deliberating upon the establishment of a National e-health Authority (NeHA) since 2015 with a goal to ensure the development of an e-health ecosystem and enable people centric health services in a cost-effective manner.
+Given the sensitivity of health care data, the Indian Government proposed the Digital Information Security in Healthcare Act ("DISHA") in the year 2018, and has been deliberating upon the establishment of a National e-health Authority (“NeHA”) since 2015 with a goal to ensure the development of an e-health ecosystem and enable people centric health services in a cost-effective manner.
 DISHA aims to establish NeHA and State e-health Authorities (SeHA).
-Moreover, the enactment of the Personal Data Protection Bill, 2019 (“PDP Bill”), and its consequent effect will be something that would impact how Platforms provide their services.
+Moreover, the enactment of the Digital Personal Data Protection Bill, 2022 (“DPDP Bill”), and its consequent effect will be something that would impact how Platforms provide their services.

 As per section 79 of the IT Act, an Intermediary is not liable for any third party information, data, or communication link made available or hosted by it.
 This exemption applies only if:

-One of the key elements of section 79 of the IT Act is that a Platform must not, a) initiate the transmission of communication/data by, between its users; or b) select the receiver of the transmission; or c) select or modify the information contained in the transmission.
+One of the key elements of section 79 of the IT Act is that a Platform must not, (a) initiate the transmission of communication/data by, between its users; and (b) select the receiver of the transmission; and (c) select or modify the information contained in the transmission.

-However, and as a defence to the same, when it comes to initiating a transmission, selecting the receiver of a transmission or selecting or modifying the information contained in the transmission the Courts in India have laid down the test of passivity.
+However, when it comes to initiating a transmission, selecting the receiver of a transmission or selecting or modifying the information contained in the transmission, the Courts in India have laid down the test of passivity.

-Essentially, the following are the factors that could determine that a Tech Platform is playing a passive role in the ecosystem, and is therefore granted the protection of an Intermediary:
+Essentially, the following are the factors that could determine that a Telemedicine Platform is playing a passive role in the ecosystem, and is therefore granted the protection of an Intermediary:

-Thus Platforms would only be considered as Intermediaries if the conduct of technology used is passive, technical and automatic in their facilitation of Telemedicine based care.
+Thus, Platforms would only be considered as Intermediaries if their conduct is passive, technical and automatic in their facilitation of Telemedicine based care.

 3. Before the SPDI of a patient/user is disclosed to a third party, or before the same is transferred, consent of such patient/user must be acquired.

-5. A Telemedicine Tech Platform is required to comply with ‘reasonable security procedures and practices’ under the IT Act.
-A Platform will be deemed compliant with such procedures and practices if it implements the data security standard afforded by the IS/ISO/IEC 27001 on “Information Technology– Security Techniques – Information Security Management System – Requirements” or similar standards, to protect the SPDI.
+5. The Platform shall be required to comply with ‘reasonable security procedures and practices’ under the IT Act.
+A Platform will be deemed compliant with such procedures and practices if it implements the data security standard afforded by the IS/ISO/IEC 27001 on “Information Technology– Security Techniques – Information Security Management System – Requirements” or similar standards, in order to protect the SPDI.